-PE Sport Studies Qualification title GCSE Cambridge National Awarding body AQA OCR Lessons per fortnight 5 5 Theory/practical assessment weighting 70% Theory (60% exam & 10% coursework task) 30% Practical 60% Theory (40% exam & 20% coursework task) 40% Practical (performance and leadership tasks) Number of exams 2 1 Length of exams 1 hour 15 mins 1 hour 15 mins Practical assessment You will be assessed as a performer in 3 diffferent activities.
+PE Sport Studies

+Qualification title GCSE Cambridge National

+Awarding body OCR OCR

+Lessons per fortnight 5 5

+Theory/practical assessment weighting 70% Theory (60% exam & 10% coursework task) 30% Practical 60% Theory (40% exam & 20% coursework task) 40% Practical (performance and leadership tasks)

+Number of exams 2 1

+Length of exams 1 hour 1 hour 15 mins

+Practical assessment You will be assessed as a performer in 3 diffferent activities.
 One must be a team activity.
 One must be an individual activity.
-Part of the assessment is in a fully competitive fixture/event.
+Students are assessed on their range and quality of skills, physical attributes and decision making.
 You will be assessed as a performer in 2 different activities and as a leader in 1 activity.
-Both performer activities can be team or individual or one team and one individual What type of sport do you take part in?
-You regularly take part in competitive sport and/or attend a club You enjoy sport and want to get better but don't necessarily compete What about leadership skills?
+Both performer activities can be team or individual or one team and one individual.

+What type of sport do you take part in?
+You regularly take part in competitive sport and/or attend a club You enjoy sport and want to get better but don't necessarily compete

+What about leadership skills?
 Leadership is not assessed Leadership is assessed

-- The GCSE course in PE is based on both practical and theoretical work. - You need to have an enthusiasm for a variety of physical activities and be prepared to work hard at improving your performance level. - You should be taking part in at least one competitive sport regularly and throughout the duration of the course. - This course is suitable for those students who wish to pursue the A Level PE course.
+- The GCSE course in PE is based on both practical and theoretical work - You need to have an enthusiasm for a variety of physical activities and be prepared to work hard at improving your performance level - You should be taking part in at least one competitive sport regularly and throughout the duration of the course. - This course is suitable for those students who wish to pursue the A Level PE course.